OCamlPro/ocpwin-distrib/Usage/Readme.md

 ## Basic Usage

-You can use all OCaml standard commands as usually.
+You can use all OCaml standard commands as usually, except `ocamlbuild`.

 ## More Commands